qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/prerequisites/index.md

   This survey will start the process of creating your account.

 ::: {.callout-note}
-For the "Award Number" question in the survey, answer with "QGreenland workshop participant".
+For the "Award Number" question in the survey, answer with any award number(s) your research is currently supported by.
+If you have none, answer with "QGreenland workshop participant".
 :::

 * E-mail <cryocloud@mines.edu> to request account activation (provide your GitHub